 What to do before you ship

-Calculate the full landed cost for your products at Finland's 24% VAT rate before you set your prices or communicate delivery terms.
+Calculate the full landed cost for your products at Finland's 25.5% VAT rate before you set your prices or communicate delivery terms.
 ClearShip does this in seconds — enter the product value, shipping cost, and Finnish destination, and it returns the complete cost breakdown your customer will face on delivery.
-A note in your listings for orders above €150 eliminates the surprise and reduces customer service volume significantly.
+A note in your listings that any order shipped without IOSS will attract VAT and a handling fee at the door removes the surprise and cuts the "why am I being charged?" emails.